Close Menu

 • Wheezing

-• Limitations on activities like walking or climbing stairs
+• Limitations on walking or climbing stairs

 • Needing an oxygen tank in order to breathe